 5. Acceptance leads to happiness and freedom.

 In our world today, acceptance is often not promoted.
-In fact, the idea that we must ‘fight’ for happiness is simply not accurate.
+The idea that we must ‘fight’ for happiness is simply not accurate.
 We must ‘fight’ for peace.
 There is no ‘internal fight’ that leads to happiness or peace.

 So, where does the effort go?
 The effort goes toward acceptance, toward seeing that our judgments only serve to show our children how to stay upset or angry or frustrated, with a world where that upset does nothing to bring happiness.
 Nothing.